How to Change a Tire Safely

 Step 1.
 Pull over at a safe spot

 As soon as you notice something wrong, find an area where it’s safe to pull over, preferably with a wide shoulder so you have more room to work.
 Put your hazard lights on, begin to slow down and come to a full stop on the shoulder.
-Engage your parking break and if necessary, set up the reflective triangles to alert drivers that you are stopped ahead.
+Engage your parking brake and if necessary, set up the reflective triangles to alert drivers that you are stopped ahead.
 Place the wheel wedges behind/in front of the car to prevent any possible rolling.

 Step 2.
 Remove the hubcap